tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/introduction.md

 A (ledger) **state** with a disambiguated transaction order is called **consensus**.
 The consensus process happens independently of an authoritative time source in blockchains.
 Consensus mechanisms established and implemented by protocols are called **consensus algorithms**.

 Bitcoin uses a consensus algorithm called **Proof-of-Work** (PoW), which can be (simplistically) thought of as a lottery: the lucky winner gets the privilege of being the authority on one block of transactions.
 The winning lottery ticket, called the **nonce**, is used as the next input for the hash function.

-This is easily verifiable for other participants, who recognize this unlikely combination - unlikely because of the probability each participant has of owning the winning lottery ticket.
+This is easily verifiable for other participants, who recognize this unlikely combination - unlikely because of the probability each participant has of getting the winning lottery ticket.
 The lottery winner can generate a block containing a certain transaction order, which is then valid.
-And the other participants accept the block as a de facto correct opinion about the order of transactions.
+Then the other participants accept the block as a de facto correct opinion about the order of transactions.

 <HighlightBox type="info">